The unipotent mixing conjecture: Introduction

 \begin{remark} Notice that the two entries $(a\mods q,ab\mods q)$ in Theorem \ref{main1} are related by a linear equation.
 Another interesting question occurring in classical problems from analytic number theory is whether joint equidistribution holds for tuples of discrete horocycles whose entries are related by more general algebraic equations.
 For instance, the second named author together with Einsiedler and Lindenstrauss (\cite{ELM}) established joint equidistribution in the case of monomial relations: given two fixed integers $1\leq k<l$, then as $q\ra\infty$ amongst the primes and for any $b\in(\Zz/q\Zz)^\times$, the set

 becomes equidistributed on $X\times X$.
-The proof uses again crucially the measure classification theorem in \cite{EL}, but the application is {\em simpler}: the sets $H_{k,l,q,b}$ are then invariant under the rank $2$ subgroup generated by $(t_1^k,t_1^l)$ and $(t_2^k,t_2^l)$, and the fact that $1\leq k<l$ excludes the possibility of having measures supported along diagonal $G$-orbits. \end{remark}
+The proof uses again crucially the measure classification results of \cite{EL}, but the application is {\em simpler}: the sets $H_{k,l,q,b}$ are then invariant under the rank $2$ subgroup generated by $(t_1^k,t_1^l)$ and $(t_2^k,t_2^l)$, and the fact that $1\leq k<l$ excludes the possibility of having measures supported along diagonal $\rmG$-orbits.
+The combination of the present results with those of \cite{ELM} will be the topic of a future work, joint with Einsiedler and Lindenstrauss. \end{remark}